DMoore12/sv-sim/README.md

 _A simple SystemVerilog simulation tool written in rust_

+> This project is in a very early state

 ## Project Scope

+- [X] Provide an incomplete, slightly broken SystemVerilog parser
-- Provide a simple SystemVerilog parser
+- [ ] Provide a simple SystemVerilog parser
-- Provide simple analysis tools
+- [ ] Provide simple analysis tools
-- Allow design verification for simple projects
+- [ ] Allow design verification for simple projects

 ## Repository Contents